Reality Killed the Video Star: Critical reception

 Reality Killed the Video Star received a varied response from music critics.
-One review aggregater, Metacritic, gave it an average score of 64/100 based on its sample of 17 reviews, indicating "generally favorable reviews".
+One review aggregator, Metacritic, gave it an average score of 64/100 based on its sample of 17 reviews, indicating "generally favorable reviews".
 John Bush from AllMusic gave the album two stars out of five.
 He praised songs like "Bodies" and "Morning Sun" but felt that many songs "sound rushed and the performances lackluster".
 He concluded that the album is "not decidedly worse than 2002's Escapology, it's just bad in a different way.
 Whereas Escapology found Robbie disappearing into his own neuroses, this one is a hopeless mélange of satire and sincerity where, from song to song, neither can immediately be distinguished."
 Chris Mincher from The A.V.
 Club gave the album a C rating stating that: "Neurotically examining his personality quirks through decidedly unoriginal, un-quirky pop songs, Williams apparently wants to express his individuality with classic-rock reference points and frustratingly nonsensical novelty tracks."

 Mark Sutherland from Billboard gave the album a favourable review.
 He said that it offers "string-drenched ballads, slick George Michael-style electronic dance-pop, Elvis Costello-esque clever wordplay and the slightly cheesy, supremely catchy MOR pop he made his name with."
 Sutherland said that "The end result may not be enough to convince America it's missing out, but expect this album to bring the already-converted back onboard in droves."
 Dave Karger from Entertainment Weekly gave it a B+ rating.
 Karger felt that although the album "contains fewer knockout potential hits than past efforts", it does feature "the two strongest soul-flecked tracks of Williams' career" in "You Know Me" and "Won't Do That", and that the singer "simply sounds fantastic with a horn section".

 Ben Hogwood from MusicOMH gave the album a mixed review, awarding it with three stars (out of five).
 He said that the "new songs reflect [a] safer maturity".
 Hogwood said that the album is "more like a big band version of George Michael's 'Older' than a funked-up 'Faith'" and that, although it has "a killer tune or two", the album is not exhibit the "same vitality of years ago."
 Talking about the production, he felt that "the orchestrations are layered on thickly in an attempt to bring some brightness to the grey."
 Hogwood concluded that Williams' "new found maturity suits his voice on one hand, but given his musical past it makes him a far safer proposition than he used to be."